 You definitely want to find the areas with the most natural light inside, and this is probably near a window or a door.
 The closer you are to the window or door, the stronger the light will be.
 So if you take a step or two away from it, the light tends to get a little softer, but there will be less.
 I’ll usually position my subject adjacent to the window towards the end so they are getting natural light from the side and front.
 Your subject will be filled with light!
 Remember backlighting?
 I also like getting backlit photos in front of windows or doors.

 Now go out and take better phone photos…

 Whew, that was a lot!
 I could go into a lot more depth about light, but this is a great place to start!
 You will learn so much by just getting out there to take some pictures.
 I encourage you to find spots of good light throughout your day and then test it by taking a picture.

 I hope this has helped you in some way!
-There is SO much more about taking better phone photos of your kids, so stay tuned for my second post in the series coming soon!
+There is SO much more about taking better phone photos of your kids, so check out Part 2 – Take Better Photos of Your Children on Your Phone here!

 Until next time,

 Marie Elizabeth Photography specializes in fine art Maternity, Newborn, and Family Photography based out of Washington, D.C. and serves the areas of Arlington, Alexandria, McLean, Falls Church, Vienna, Bethesda, Potomac, Chevy Chase, Kensington, Silver Spring, College Park, and Riverdale Park.